Umaramasub/data-visualization/README.md

 There are two types of data files:
 Data.csv
 Attribute information
+1.CTM1 -- float Mathematical conversion of ECG findings.
+2.CTM2 -- float Mathematical conversion of ECG findings.
+3.Age -- Numeric denoting age of patient.
-CTM1 -- float Mathematical conversion of ECG findings CTM2 -- float Mathematical conversion of ECG findings Age -- Numeric denoting age of patient
+4.Length of stay -- Numeric denoting the number of daya patient in the hopsital.
-Length of stay -- Numeric denoting the number of daya patient in the hopsital class -- binary variable denoting if the patient had congestive heart failure or not.
+5.class -- binary variable denoting if the patient had congestive heart failure or not.

 Data2.csv
 Attribute information
 1. survival -- the number of months patient survived (has survived, if patient is still alive).
 Because all the patients had their heart attacks at different times, it is possible that some patients have survived less than one year but they are still alive.
 Check the second variable to confirm this.
 Such patients cannot be used for the prediction task mentioned above.